-Prosser used an $84,000 USDA grant in 2015 to install reverse osmosis systems in all 42 households that use the community system, but the village’s water operator must collect water samples four times a year, and the village is responsible for maintenance.
+Prosser used a USDA $77,000 grant in 2015 to install reverse osmosis systems in all 42 households that use the community system, but the village’s water operator must collect water samples four times a year, and the village is responsible for maintenance.

 The city of Osmond, with about 800 people, spent $1.2 million on two new wells using state funds.

 Glenvil, with about 300 people, just built a $350,000 well, which will result in a $10 a month increase in water bills.

 Nitrate contamination has also impacted small-town budgets.

 The nitrate problem disproportionately affects rural Nebraskans because they are closest to agriculture and their communities are least equipped to pay for water treatment.
 In Nebraska, there are 66 cities and towns and 384 villages.

 Hastings has spent $15 million to build a treatment plant to filter nitrate out drinking water, but small communities don’t have the capacity to fund expensive water treatment plants.
 Many turn to the government for help.

 Over the last nine years, the USDA rural development program in Nebraska has loaned communities money for 16 projects including $10.4 million in loans and $11.2 million in grants for nitrate treatments including water lines and treatment plants.
 The state, through the Department of Environment and Energy, has distributed at least another $20 million more in federal funds through a program called the drinking water state revolving fund.

 Anywhere from 350 to 400 of the state’s roughly 600 community drinking water systems rely on groundwater pumped directly into homes without any treatment for nitrate, estimates Randy Hellbusch, circuit rider for the Nebraska Rural Water Association.